Buffalo Bills (AAFC): AAFC years

-James Breuil (bottom-right), the team owner of Buffalo, pictured in 1946.
+Team owner James Breuil (bottom right) pictured among the original owners of the AAFC.

 After only one year, owner James Breuil held a name-the-team contest in hopes of choosing a more distinctive nickname; "Bisons" had been the traditional nickname for Buffalo teams for many years.
 The winning choice was "Bills," which was a play on the name of the famed Wild West showman Buffalo Bill Cody.
 Coincidentally a barbershop quartet who would achieve fame a few years later was formed with the same name that year.
 The team was the successor to the Buffalo Tigers/Indians team from the 1940 American Football League; that league had folded as a result of World War II.

 During their existence, the Bills played at Civic Stadium, later known as War Memorial Stadium.

 Though the 1946 Bisons were not a success, the next three years were modestly successful, with the charismatic George Ratterman at starting quarterback; the Bills finished with a winning record (losing in the AAFC Championship to the Browns) in 1947 and having .500 records in 1948 and 1949.